The best toy kitchens for kids

-Let your child's imagination run wild with a play kitchen.
-From foldaway versions to mud kitchens, these interactive and educational toys are the perfect way to foster a love of cooking.
+Let your child’s imagination run wild with a play kitchen.
+These interactive and educational toys are the perfect way to foster a love of cooking.

 Having fun while learning in a play kitchen can help children develop valuable life skills and spark a passion for food and cooking.
 It stretches a child’s imagination through role play, as they can imitate grown-ups in different settings – our testers became chefs, waiters, waitresses, mummies, daddies, pizza makers and everything in between.

 Play kitchens have come a long way, and buying one for your budding chef can be a fun experience.
 But, the options are vast.

 We reviewed a range of sizes, brands and price points from national retailers.
 Our reviewer tested with her children, a three-year-old boy and four-year-old girl, over several weeks.
 The delivery experience, time and tools required to build, size, educational value, functions and interactivity, materials, robustness, accessories, ease of storage, age range and value for money were all considered during testing.